Canvas art subject matter or themes:

 How are the Canvas Works built?

-All Canvas Creations are custom built Poplar frames, with Birch cabinet grade backing before rap with canvas or muslin, and primed.
+All Canvas Creations are custom built Poplar frames, with Birch cabinet grade backing before wrapped with canvas or muslin, and primed.
 I prefer this rigid surface due to the variety of trowels and tools that I use to paint with.
 The rigid surface provides a firm surface upon which to work, and well as added protection for this multi-media work.

 What type of media is used in the canvas works?